|Approved by:||The President|

-This policy is applicable to all honoraria payments to individuals from University funds, and sets forth University requirements for awarding and processing honoraria to ensure proper compliance with Internal Revenue Service (IRS), immigration, and other federal regulations.
+This policy is applicable to all honoraria payments to individuals from University funds.
+It sets forth University requirements for awarding and processing honoraria to ensure proper compliance with Internal Revenue Service (IRS), immigration, and other federal regulations.

-For any services where a price is negotiated with the individual an honorarium may not be used.
+Honoraria should not be recurring and should be limited to no more than two payments to an individual per year.
+For any services where a price is negotiated with the individual, a fee is charged, or the individual submits an invoice, a contractual arrangement has been established, and an honorarium may not be awarded.
 For example, teaching a course or seminar for an entire semester or term represents continuous service rather than a one-time activity.
-In such a case the individual would be considered an employee with a regular job title (such as Lecturer) and would need to go through the normal University hiring processes in advance of the services being provided.
+In such a case, the individual would be considered an employee with a regular job title (such as Lecturer) and would need to go through the normal University hiring processes in advance of the services provided.

-Tax and immigration rules impose restrictions on paying honoraria to those persons in the U.S. on non-immigrant visas.
-Only those non-immigrants in the following categories may be paid honoraria:
+Honoraria to non-US individuals are subject to the same guidelines for Non-University personnel.
+Additionally, tax and immigration rules impose restrictions on paying honoraria to those persons on non-immigrant visas.
+Specifically, only those non-immigrants in the following categories may be paid honoraria:

 - Anyone who holds a work permit that allows employment for any employer (such as a work authorization document).

 - A J-1 Professor/Researcher with permission of his/her J-1 sponsor.

 - Anyone in visitor's status (B-1, B-2, WB, WT) who engages in academic activity lasting nine days or less and has not received honoraria from more than five academic institutions in the last six months.